Regency period (Empire of Brazil): The liberal reform: limitations to the Moderating Power

 Among the first measures that the liberal majority proposed was to reform the legislation that regulated the regency itself.
-This amendment was drafted by deputies Francisco de Paula Sousa e Melo, the regent Costa Carvalho, and Honório Hermeto Carneiro Leão, from Minas Gerais, and aimed at increasing the primacy of the Legislative power over the Executive.
+This amendment was drafted by deputies Francisco de Paula Sousa e Melo, the regent Costa Carvalho, and Honório Hermeto Carneiro Leão, from Minas Gerais, and aimed at increasing the primacy of the Legislative branch over the Executive.

-Through the reform, the Moderating power came to be exercised by the regency itself, through the Minister who was invested with such power, and its prerogatives were further reduced.
-Unlike when it was first instituted by emperor Pedro I, it would no longer have the power to dismiss the Chamber of Deputies - although this was already included in the changes made during the Provisional Regency, which also could not grant noble titles or decorations.
+Through the reform, the moderating power came to be exercised by the regency itself, through the minister who was invested with such power, and its prerogatives were further reduced.
+Unlike when it was first instituted by emperor Pedro I, the prerogative to dismiss the Chamber of Deputies was removed, although this was already included in the changes made during the provisional regency, which also could not grant noble titles or decorations.

 Creation of the National Guard

-One of the innovations instituted by the Triumviral Regency was the creation of the National Guard, already in 1831.
-This military force relegated the army to a secondary role and constituted the main public force with which the central power would seek to contain the riots that broke out.
-Its structure was made up of provinces, and was subordinated to the provincial government: first, they were linked to the jurisdiction of the justice of the peace, in charge of enlistment; after these they were subordinated to the criminal judges, to the presidents of the provinces and, finally, to the Minister of Justice.
+One of the innovations instituted by the permanent regency was the creation of the National Guard, already in 1831.
+This military force relegated the Imperiral Brazilian Army to a secondary role and constituted the main public force with which the central power would seek to contain the riots that broke out.
+Its structure was based on the provinces, and it was subordinated to the provincial governments: first, the guard was linked to the jurisdiction of the justice of the peace, who was in charge of enlistment; after these it was subordinated to the criminal judges, to the presidents of the provinces and, finally, to the Minister of Justice.

-All citizens between the ages of 21 and 60 eligible to vote were required to enlist; it was up to the government to supply them with weapons, but the uniforms were up to the enlisted men.
+All citizens between the ages of 21 and 60 who were eligible to vote were required to enlist; it was up to the government to supply them with weapons, but the uniforms were up to the enlisted men.
 Command positions were elective at each location.
 A model was sought that privileged the civic participation of the citizens, as occurred in the similar institution in France, which inspired the Brazilian one.

 Its main role was the maintenance of the territorial unity of the Empire and the suppression of local revolts.